 A common GPS error shows that East Strand and Route 9W intersect; they do not!
 9W is on a bridge over East Strand.
 Use Garraghan Drive to turn off 9W.

-The museum is now closed for the remainder of 2015.
-See you soon in 2016!
+The museum is closed for the season until May 2016.
+See you soon!

 Tentative 2016 Information:

 Open weekends and holidays, May 7 to Columbus Day, Noon to 5PM, plus special events.

 Adults $6, kids 6-12 $4, kids up to 5 free.